 The Company sells to a large number of OEMs and distributors who service the aftermarket.
 The Company's credit risk associated with accounts receivable is minimized due to its customer base and wide geographic dispersion.
 The Company performs ongoing credit evaluations of its customers' financial condition and generally does not require collateral or charge interest on outstanding amounts.
-The Company had no concentrations of credit risk with any one customer greater than approximately 15% of accounts receivables at both April 1, 2023 and April 2, 2022.
+The Company had concentrations of credit risk with no individual customer greater than 10% as of March 30, 2024 or April 1, 2023 with the exception of Motion Industries.
+Approximately 16% and 15% of accounts receivable at both March 30, 2024 and April 1, 2023, respectively, were attributable to Motion Industries.